 As for triple peel, but for the last four hoops

 To Riggall someone is to peg them out or to Riggall one off is to peg-out ones own ball.
 Named after Leslie Riggall, a late South African who wrote on the disadvantages of pegging-out one ball when its partner ball has not yet finished the course of hoops.
-The then editor of The Croquet Gazette decided to give the letter prominence by printing it on the front page of The Croquet Gazette and so it was talking point, and the name stuck.
+The then editor of The Croquet Gazette decided to give the letter prominence by printing it on the front page of The Croquet Gazette and so it was a talking point, and the name stuck.

 Referee of Tournament; more formally the Tournament Referee